PropicSignifi/Sweet.apex/doc/sweet-apex/src/pages/docs/Features/destructure.md

 Destructuring is built on the base of type inference.
 Should the type inference go wrong, the generated destructuring code might fail.

+You can insert one `_` as a placeholder when destructuring a list.

 </article>